mendonca-andre/Charts.WPF/README.md

 # Release Notes:
 Fork of http://modernuicharts.codeplex.com/

 Code ported to C#6.
-General bug fixes and optimizations for new frameworks.
+General bug fixes and optimizations for the newest frameworks.

 ### Screenshots